Find course requirements for all minors in the Academic Catalog.

 This minor builds upon our strong liberal arts core with professional training in computer technology, business administration, and quantitative analysis.
 Our unique approach to teaching combines the theoretical with the practical, as faculty bring extensive real-world technology experience to the classroom.
 Small classes provide personal attention and one-on-one time with professors, and classroom instruction is often augmented with outside technology speakers and computer facility visits.
 In many courses, student projects involve technological problem-solving and providing computer services to real-world organizations.

-Our Environmental Studies minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
+Our Environmental Science minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
 The minor will expose you to teaching in various outdoor settings, and it will engage you in scientific research that utilizes biological, chemical, and ecological course work and field experiences.
 Further, it integrates a liberal arts education with a Christ-centered worldview.
 You’ll gain more than a solid understanding of basic principles—you’ll develop an understanding of the ethical and worldview implications involved in the application of environmental knowledge.

 Because of the breadth and depth of historical investigation, students who minor in history find themselves well prepared for careers that require knowledge of the past, interaction with people both at home and globally, and the ability to think and write analytically.
 An understanding of historical transitions helps one avoid mistakes of the past and capitalize on its strengths.